haveachin/infrared/README.md

 `DomainName` is a [fully qualified domain name](https://en.wikipedia.org/wiki/Domain_name)
 `ListenTo` is the address that the proxy listen to for incoming connections **not implemented yet**
 `ProxyTo` is the address that the proxy sents the incoming connections to
-`Java` is the path to your java binary
-`ServerJar` is tha path to your minecraft_server.jar **not implemented yet**
-`MaxMemory` is the maximum amount of memory (RAM) that the server is allowed to use  **not implemented yet**
 `DisconnectMessage` is the text that gets diplayed as reason for the disconnect (use $username when you want to use their username)
+`Command` is the command that start the minecraft server

+**Only used if the** `Command` **is not present**
+`Docker` is a data object that represents a docker interface.

+- `ContainerID` is the ID of the container that contains the minecraft server
+**Only needed if you are using [Portainer](https://www.portainer.io/) for user privilege management**
+- `Portainer` is a data object that represents a portainer interface
+  - `EndpointID` is the id of the docker endoint
+  - `Username` is the username for the portainer user
+  - `Password` is the password for the portainer user

 `Placeholder` is a data object that represents a [SLP response](https://wiki.vg/Server_List_Ping) from a vannila minecraft server

-`Version` is the minecraft version diplayed with the placeholder
+- `Version` is the minecraft version diplayed with the placeholder
-`Protocol` is the [version number](https://wiki.vg/Protocol_version_numbers) of the protocol that is used
+- `Protocol` is the [version number](https://wiki.vg/Protocol_version_numbers) of the protocol that is used
-`Icon` is the path to the icon image that is diplayed on the client side
+- `Icon` is the path to the icon image that is diplayed on the client side
-`Motd` is the Motd of a minecraft server
+- `Motd` is the Motd of a minecraft server
-`MaxPlayers` is the maximum of players that can join the minecraft server
+- `MaxPlayers` is the maximum of players that can join the minecraft server
-`PlayersOnline` is the amount of players that are online currently on the server
+- `PlayersOnline` is the amount of players that are online currently on the server
-`Players` is an array of players that are shown on the client side when hovered over the player count
+- `Players` is an array of players that are shown on the client side when hovered over the player count
-`Name` is the player name displayed
+- `Name` is the player name displayed
-`ID` is the UUID of the player (importent for the player head that is diplayed next to the name)
+- `ID` is the UUID of the player (importent for the player head that is diplayed next to the name)